LicensePro

 What documents do I need for a Pawn Shop License in Washington, District of Columbia?

 To apply for a Pawn Shop License in Washington, you'll generally need: Pawn shop license application, Background check on owner and managers, Inventory control procedures documentation, Record-keeping system description, Police coordination agreement.
-You may also need to register with the DC Department of Consumer and Regulatory Affairs.
+You may also need to register with the DC Department of Licensing and Consumer Protection.
 Contact Washington's licensing department for the complete checklist.

 Do I need to renew my Pawn Shop License in Washington?